Looking for long-lasting hair removal?

 Don’t pluck or wax, shave!

-Arrive to your appointment with your skin product-free
+Arrive at your appointment with your skin product-free

 This means no lotion, deodorant, ointments, make-up or any product that it’s applied topically.
 Clean the area with a neutral soap to cleanse the area that will be treated.
-Having product on your skin could increase the risk of burns, discoloration and allergic reactions.
+Having products on your skin could increase the risk of burns, discoloration, and allergic reactions.

 During your treatment